maxmelichov/Optimization_Python/README.md

 # Homework 2:

+## Linear Programming (LP):
-Image 1: Iteration-wise Objective Values for LP
+Iteration-wise Objective Values:

-This graph shows the objective values at each iteration of a linear programming (LP) algorithm.
-The y-axis represents the objective value, and the x-axis shows the iteration number.
-The rapid decrease between iterations 3 and 4 suggests a significant improvement in the objective value, followed by stabilization, indicating that the algorithm has likely converged to an optimal solution.
+The graph shows a significant decrease in the objective values of the LP problem over iterations, starting at approximately -1.25 and steadily dropping to around -3.0 by the tenth iteration.
+This indicates an effective minimization process.

+### Algorithm Path within LP Feasible Region:
+The feasible region is defined by various linear constraints, with the algorithm's path displayed as a black line converging towards the final candidate, highlighted by a yellow dot.
+This path suggests a careful navigation through the constraints to arrive at an optimal or near-optimal solution.
+The final candidate position is roughly at coordinates (1.99, 0.99).
+The objective function value at the final candidate is approximately -2.99.
+The inequality constraints at this point are satisfactorily close to zero, showing adherence to the boundaries defined by the problem.

 ![Image 1](plots_hw2/Figure_1.png)

-Image 2: Algorithm Path within LP Feasible Region
-This plot displays the path taken by the algorithm within the feasible region of the LP problem.
-Various constraints (y = 0, y = 1, x = 2, y = -x + 1) define the feasible region.
-The graph traces the algorithm's progression from an initial point to the final candidate solution, visually representing how the algorithm navigates through the feasible space to optimize the objective function.

 ![Image 2](plots_hw2/Figure_2.png)

-Image 3: Iteration-wise Objective Values for QP Similar to the first image, this graph shows the objective values per iteration for a quadratic programming (QP) problem.
-The graph shows a continuous decrease in the objective value, indicating that the algorithm is effectively finding lower values of the objective function, moving towards the minimum.
+## Quadratic Programming (QP):
+Iteration-wise Objective Values:

+Similar to the LP graph, this plot shows a swift and significant decrease from around 2.8 to just above 1.6.
+The smooth decline suggests the quadratic objective function is being minimized effectively.

+### Algorithm Path within QP Feasible Region:
+This plot is in three dimensions reflecting the complex nature of the QP feasible region.
+The blue path marks the algorithm’s journey, which explores the region before settling at the final candidate position, denoted by a yellow dot.
+The final candidate coordinates are roughly (0.50, 0.50, 0.001).
+The objective function value at this point is about 1.50.
+Both the inequality and equality constraints are very close to being satisfied at the solution point, indicating that the solution is feasible under the problem's requirements.

 ![Image 3](plots_hw2/Figure_3.png)

-Image 4: Algorithm Path within QP Feasible Region
-This 3D plot illustrates the path of an optimization algorithm in a quadratic programming feasible region.
-The axes represent the variables of the QP problem (x, y, z), and the path is marked leading to the final candidate solution.
-This visualization helps in understanding how the algorithm explores the multidimensional feasible space to arrive at an optimal solution.

 ![Image 4](plots_hw2/Figure_4.png)